Jump to main content

 Location: Longsight

-Teaching Personnel is working closely with a welcoming, inclusive primary school that is seeking a dedicated SEN Teaching Assistant to join their team after the Easter break.
-This role involves supporting pupils with a variety of Special Educational Needs through a mix of one-to-one and small group work.
+Teaching Personnel is proud to be working in partnership with a welcoming and inclusive primary school in Longsight, seeking a dedicated SEN Teaching Assistant to join their team from September.
+This is a full-time position supporting pupils with a range of Special Educational Needs (SEN) through both one-to-one and small group interventions.

 About the School